lottehime/ACNH-Pattern-Research/README.md

 ### For non-standee patterns:

-Imagine that the whole 64x64 image is split into quadrants, and then imagine that the bottom quadrants are split in half vertically, which leaves you something like this:
+Imagine that the whole 64x64 image is split into quadrants, and then imagine that the bottom quadrants are split in half horizontally, which leaves you something like this:
 🟦🟦🟨🟨
 🟦🟦🟨🟨
 🟥🟥🟪🟪